Psychology 002 - Biological Psychology » Fall 2021 » Unit 1 Quiz

 A. increased cause and effect

-C. increased internal validity
+C. increased external validity

-D. increased external validity
+D. increased reliability

 Question #2